-Resources Code and described in subdivision (a) and paragraph (1) of subdivision (1) of Section 75050 of the Public Resources Code.
-Funds allocated pursuant to this paragraph shall be prioritized to restoration and cleanup projects, on public or private lands, based on the level of damages that have occurred.
-Not less than 35 percent of the funds shall be used for these purposes related to public lands, including, but not limited to, parks managed by the Department of Parks and Recreation, and not less than 20 percent of the funds shall be used for these purposes related to private lands.
-The agency shall consult and partner with counties, cities, or cities and counties and may partner with qualified nonprofit organizations, other appropriate state agencies, and the appropriate federal entities, including, but not limited to, the United States Department of Agriculture and the United States Department of the Interior, for the purposes of awarding grants to state or local government entities and qualified nonprofit organizations that engage in environmental cleanup and restoration.
-The agency shall promulgate guidelines for the grant process as soon as administratively possible.
+1 (3) Thirty percent to the Natural Resources Agency to fund a 2 competitive grant program for environmental cleanup restoration 3 and protection of public and private lands that have been damaged 4 by illegal cannabis cultivation.
+Where appropriate, the agency may 5 administer funds using competitive grant programs established 6 pursuant to Chapter 3.8 (commencing with Section 5750) of 7 Division 5 of the Public Resources Code and described in 8 subdivision (a) and paragraph (1) of subdivision (l) of Section 75050 of the Public Resources Code.
+Funds allocated pursuant to 10 this paragraph shall be prioritized to restoration and cleanup 11 projects, on public or private lands, based on the level of damages 12 that have occurred.
+Not less than 35 percent of the funds shall be 13 used for these purposes related to public lands, including, but not 14 limited to, parks managed by the Department of Parks and 15 Recreation, and not less than 20 percent of the funds shall be used 16 for these purposes related to private lands.
+The agency shall consult 17 and partner with counties, cities, or cities and counties and may 18 partner with qualified nonprofit organizations, other appropriate 19 state agencies, and the appropriate federal entities, including, but 20 not limited to, the United States Department of Agriculture and 21 the United States Department of the Interior, for the purposes of 22 awarding grants to state or local government entities and qualified 23 nonprofit organizations that engage in environmental cleanup and 24 restoration.
+The agency shall promulgate guidelines for the grant 25 process as soon as administratively possible.
+All funds appropriated 26 pursuant to this paragraph shall only be used for purposes that 27 directly correlate to cleanup of damage caused by illegal cannabis 28 cultivation and the restoration and protection of public or private 29 lands by illegal cannabis cultivation.